Possibilian/WREEP-docs/README.md

-# Windfall Residential Energy Efficiency Project Documentation
+# This Repository is Deprecated

-This page is a placeholder.
+Documentation for the Windfall Residential Energy Efficiency Project is located at [https://github.com/superbenefit/WREEP-docs](https://github.com/superbenefit/WREEP-docs)